questdb/questdb/CONTRIBUTING.md

 ## Find suitable Sissues

-Our maintainers will labell issues with relevant categories so you can use that to search for issues you'd like to work on.
+Our maintainers label issues with relevant categories so you can use that to search for certain type of issues you'd like to work on.
-If you don't know where to start, try search for issues labelled with `good first issue` or `help wanted`.
+If you don't know where to start, try search for issues labeled with `good first issue` or `help wanted`.
-To understand how our maintainer works, you can refer to [this section](#for-maintainers).
+If you wish to understand how our maintainers work together, you can refer to [this section](#for-maintainers).

 # Environment setup